 Fishing Regulations & License Information

-All licensing requirments and fishing regulations set by the Georgia Department of Natural Resources apply on Cumberland Island.
+All licensing requirements and fishing regulations set by the Georgia Department of Natural Resources apply on Cumberland Island.
 Anyone 16 or older must possess a Georgia Fishing License to fish.
 Anyone intending to saltwater fish must have the Saltwater Information Program Permit (SIP) attached to their fishing license.
 This SIP has no additional charge for those who already have a Georgia fishing license.